Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lights/lights_in_other_contexts.rst

    Light Group options for Render Layers.

-There's a similar control located in the *Layer panel* of the context :doc:`Render Layers </render/post_process/layers>`.
+There's a similar control located in the *Layer panel* of the :doc:`Render Layers </render/post_process/layers>` tab.
 If a light group name is selected in this *Light* field, the scene will be lit exclusively by lamps in the specified group.